Flexiblefabric/Tien-Len/README.md

 - Animated card dealing at the start of each game.
 - Press **F11** to toggle full-screen.
 - Sprites and layout adapt automatically when the window is resized.
+- Cards shrink slightly with smaller windows to prevent overlap.
 - Press **Enter** or **Space** for the usual shortcuts.
 - Settings and menu overlays are provided.
 Press **Esc** to open the menu, **M** for the main menu and **O** for the options screen.